Electrogravitational

 The superfluid vacuum, containing

-some superfluid or Bose-Einstein condensate, is viewed as the basis for quantum-based unification
+some superfluid or Bose-Einstein condensate, is viewed as a basis for quantum-based unification

 fermion-antifermion pairs and is described with the help of macroscopic wave